Request for Proposals: Economic Development Consultant

 Deliverable 8: Analysis of Regional Economic Competition

-This could potentially include analyzing economic growth differences between Northern Virginia and Washington, D.C., assessing the regional labor markets, studying competition among firms, and assessing the strengths and weaknesses of the regional economy in terms of the factors that contribute to competitiveness, such as the availability of skilled labor, access to transportation, and the presence of universities and research institutions.
+This could potentially include analyzing economic growth differences between Northern Virginia and Washington, DC, assessing the regional labor markets, studying competition among firms, and assessing the strengths and weaknesses of the regional economy in terms of the factors that contribute to competitiveness, such as the availability of skilled labor, access to transportation, and the presence of universities and research institutions.

 Deliverable 9: Assess the Current State of Infrastructure and Future Needs